paulrudy/alfred-goodlinks-actions/README.md

 ### Search GoodLinks

 Search for a link in GoodLinks using the keyword `gls`.
 Optionally enter text to filter the results.
 Use `⌘` to view the link's tags, if any.
 Use `↩` to open the link in GoodLinks.
+Hold `⌥` and use `↩` to copy the link to the clipboard.

 Search for a tag in Goodlinks using the keyword `glt`.
 Optionally enter text to filter the results.
 Use `↩` to search for links with the selected tag.